ShadowSpark243/lifenft/README.md

 - Node.js (v14 or higher)
 - npm or yarn
-- MetaMask or another Web3 wallet for NFT transactions
+- Hive Keychain wallet for NFT transactions

 ### Installation